 Life in a highly digitized community can be of great advantage to your goal of healthy eating.
 You can find motivation, inspiration and guidance by searching online advisors and publications.
 Each niche is now covered by specialized content, and you can find solutions for specific dietary needs.

 The good news is that cooking healthy meals also can be fun and enjoyable; like yoga, it supports a balanced lifestyle.
 A balanced approach allows you some flexibility – unless you have a specific medical condition, you don’t have to reduce your options strictly, nor do you need to feel like you are on a clinical, bland diet.
 Food is about enjoying life and bathing your senses in stimuli.
 Yoga teaches mindfulness and focus, both of which you can apply to your eating, too.
-Smelling, tasting and feeling the flavours, textures and colours of food is a great application of mindfulness.
+Smelling, tasting, and feeling the flavours, textures, and colours of food is a great application of mindfulness.

 There is also the social aspect involved in preparing your meals at home.
 You can involve your friends or family members in the cooking process and really bond together.
-Websites such as Tree House Kitchen can give you plenty of recipe ideas and cooking tips, and can serve as a great inspiration for your meals.
+Websites such as Tree House Kitchen can give you plenty of recipe ideas and cooking tips and can serve as a great inspiration for your meals.
 By putting together a menu for the day or week ahead, you’re involving yourself in a positive activity, whether you do it for yourself or for the whole family.

 As with any lifestyle change, especially when it comes to exercise and nutrition, it’s a good idea to consult your health provider if you experience certain sensitivities or conditions.
 Create habits that fit your needs and lifestyle and keep learning about them.
-Practise yogic thinking, ask questions and experiment.
+Practice yogic thinking, ask questions and experiment.
 Mindfulness can be very rewarding and lead to a healthier mindset and overall wellness.